The best brunch in Glasgow: 18 stand-out spots

 Partick Duck Club

-If you’re doing things properly at the Partick Duck Club, you need to order the bloody Mary with homemade siracha as well as something from the duck fat fries selection.
-To accompany these fine choices, you’ll find breakfast baps and baking - like bacon rolls and fresh cinnamon buns - as well as meatier choices such as a full breakfast that includes house-made hash browns, brown sauce, black pudding, a fried egg, bacon, sausages and mushrooms.
-Elsewhere, there are all kinds of other favourites such has shakshuka or eggs Benedict.
+What: If you’re doing things properly at the Partick Duck Club, you need to order the bloody Mary with homemade sriracha to go alongside your brunch.
+Not an early riser?
+No problem - the breakfast and brunch menus are available all day offering breakfast baps and deep dish pancakes - as well as meatier choices such as a full breakfast that includes house-made hash browns, black pudding, a fried egg, bacon, sausages and mushrooms.
+Elsewhere, there are all kinds of other favourites such as streaky bacon croque monsieur, eggs benedict or duck and nduja hash.

 Where: 27 Hyndland Street, G11 5QF